PixarAnimationStudios/OpenSubdiv/documentation/api_overview.rst

    :align: center

 This is a fundamental limitation of the half-edge data structure, in that it cannot represent non-manifold geometry, in particular fan-type topologies.
+A different approach to topology will probably be necessary in order to accomodate non-manifold geometry.

 ----